 What we love about this place: It supports the arts, hosting exclusive Archibald Prize events as well as musical-themed menus to coincide with current productions.

 And finally: the high tea dark horse.
 The Shangri-La often gets overlooked as a high tea destination.

-Perhaps it’s because it doesn’t always put its hand up for events such as Good Food Month’s Ultimate High Tea, but it should not be discarded - have you seen this hotel’s dessert bar?!
+Perhaps it’s because it doesn’t always put its hand up for events such as Good Food Month’s Ultimate High Tea, but it should not be discounted – have you seen this hotel’s dessert bar?!

 While high tea isn't on the list, afternoon tea is in a multitude of forms.
-There's your standard afternoon tea with live music offerings and then there's the Shangri-La’s signature Wickedly Sweet Chocolate High Tea experience.
+There's your standard afternoon tea with live music offerings and then there's the Shangri-La’s signature Wickedly Sweet Chocolate Afternoon Tea experience.
 You know which one we're opting for.

-Address: 176 Cumberland St, The Rocks
+Location: 176 Cumberland St, The Rocks.

 Current tea deals and offers